Howard Dean Should Apologize To Tulsi Gabbard And Retire From Public Life [Opinion]

-In response to Tulsi Gabbard’s very reasonable position on the recent bombing of Syria ordered by Donald Trump in which she correctly stated that a full investigation is needed into the recent chemical attack in Syria that led to the bombings, former DNC chairman and failed Democratic Presidential candidate Howard Dean retweeted fellow establishment mouthpiece Neera Tanden’s histrionic gaslighting of Hawaii Representative Tulsi Gabbard, adding that Gabbard, who was elected by the people of her state “should not be in Congress.”
+In response to Tulsi Gabbard’s very reasonable position on the recent bombing of Syria ordered by Donald Trump in which she correctly stated that a full investigation is needed into the recent chemical attack in Syria that led to the bombings, former DNC chairman and failed Democratic presidential candidate Howard Dean retweeted fellow establishment mouthpiece Neera Tanden’s histrionic gaslighting of Hawaii Representative Tulsi Gabbard, adding that Gabbard, who was elected by the people of her state, “should not be in Congress.”

 This is a disgrace.
 Gabbard should not be in Congress. https://t.co/yDTh43GZam